 You could guess where your home wastes energy, but guesses are not guaranteed.
 Home energy audits can help to take the guesswork out of energy-efficiency upgrades.
 When your house has ample room for improvement, it can be challenging to determine where you should start.
 With a home energy audit, you can identify the areas of your home that will offer the most improvement.

-How to Find a Qualified Auditor
+How To Find A Qualified Auditor

 You'll need to find an auditor to do one of these audits for your home.
 The most common way to find an auditor is to look for a home energy company that specializes in these audits.
 If you can’t find an auditing company near you, check HVAC and insulation contractors in your area.
 Some contractors may offer energy audits as an additional service.